 Once you’ve created a customer loyalty program, you now have to promote it.
 If you’re just new into the market and want more exposure, then strategic alliances are your best choice.
 Because let’s face it: marketing is expensive both when you’re starting out and in general.
 This is why you need to partner with another company to promote and gain more customers for your program.

-It's a win-win situation for both.
-The stronger partner gets affiliate commissions, while you are getting more customers whom you can target using the strategies we've outlined in the section above.
+It’s a win-win situation for both.
+The more vital partner gets affiliate commissions.
+While getting more customers, you can target them using the Insights and marketing data strategies as discussed in the section above.